Banana tycoon shakes up Russian ballet

 The secret of attracting the ballet's big names, Kekhman says, is to compensate dancers for joining a smaller stage with creative freedom but also apartments and "decent" salaries.

-Kekhman, 43, who went back to school and graduated from the St Petersburg State Academy of Theatrical Arts in 2009, has so far invested $50 million into modernising the Mikhailovsky.
+Kekhman, 43, who went back to school and graduated from the St Petersburg State Academy of Theatrical Arts in 2009, has so far invested $50 million into modernizing the Mikhailovsky.

 "All of our principal dancers get the market price.
 That's how we hold onto the best performers because many of them are ready to sacrifice salary for prestige of the Bolshoi," he said.